dvadell/parroquiapp/HACKING.md

 ## App Description

 This is a mobile application built with Expo and React Native, likely designed for a parish (parroquia).
-It features a tab-based navigation structure with a "Scanner" screen and a "List" screen, suggesting functionalities such as scanning (e.g., QR codes for attendance, inventory, or donations) and displaying lists of related data.
+It features a tab-based navigation structure with a "Scanner" screen and a "List" screen.
+The Scanner tab has a button that reads a QR code from the camera, which now also captures the GPS location, suggesting functionalities such as scanning for attendance, inventory, or donations with location tracking.
+The List screen likely displays data related to the scanned items.

 ## Modules Used